gpapadog/BiasedNetwork/README.md

 devtools::install_github("gpapadog/BiasedNetwork")
 ```

+# Example

+We use this code for a study of bird and plant interactions.
+See https://github.com/gpapadog/Bird_Plant_Interactions.

 ## Acknowledgements

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506; ERC-synergy project LIFEPLAN)